HunterGhost27/Stats-Configurator/README.md

 ----------

 The **Stats Configurator** allows you to modify and customize stats by creating a _config file_.
 Other mods can interface with its functionality to achieve the same.
-If you don't have the time and patience to use the divinity-engine 2 or just want to make quick-edits to stats without having to deal with the clunky stats-editor, then this mod is for you.
-Through the configuration file, you can change attributes like _action-points cost, cooldown, gold-value, display-name, damage-values_ and _resistances, movement-range, memory cost, item-color, accuracy_ and _dodge, status-effects_ and **many more**.
+If you don't have the time and patience to use the divinity-engine or just want to make quick-edits to stats without having to deal with the clunky stats-editor, then this mod is for you.
+Through the configuration file, you can change attributes like _action-points cost, cooldown, gold-value, display-name, damage-values_ and _resistances, movement-range, memory cost, item-color, accuracy_ and _dodge, status-effects_ and many more.

 ## Releases